Chuan-Yang/AltaML_Assessment/readme.md

 As for the model choise, I used diffenrent kinds of linear models as you can find in the program.
 After compare the RMSE and coefficient of determination R^2, the linear regression model is the best with a RMSE = 16.97554 and R^2 = 0.55561.
 So the graph and corresponding paramters are shown in the program.

 ![result](https://user-images.githubusercontent.com/22019482/52683608-90f52080-2f00-11e9-8074-5307f2d58e51.png)

+Furthermore, I will try to collect more data and extend the classication of the dataset.
+Also after that, I will use more complicated and suitable models to figure out a better prediction model to fit the data.